symfony/symfony-docs/contributing/code/tests.rst

 autoloaded from `vendor/` under the main root directory (see `autoload.php.dist`).

-The test suite need the following third-party libraries:
+The test suite needs the following third-party libraries:

 * Doctrine
 * Swiftmailer